agattone96/ideaforge/README.md

 ## Continuous Integration
 A GitHub Actions workflow (`.github/workflows/ci.yml`) runs linting, formatting, and tests on every push to ensure code quality.

+## React Profiler
+To profile component performance, set `VITE_REACT_PROFILE=true` in your `.env` file and run the app in development.
+This loads the profiling build of React so you can use the React DevTools Profiler.

 ## Contributing
 Contributions are welcome!
 Please open an issue or pull request with your suggestions or improvements.
 See `CONTRIBUTING.md` for guidelines (if available).